Why We Are Here

 The intersection of 31st and Troost is an iconic corner to say the least.
 It’s a symbol of our city’s history, but also of the potential of our future.
 In order to be the city we aspire to be, we have to get Troost right.
 It’s going to take more than poverty programs to heal this division in Kansas City.
 It’s not enough to address the blight of the buildings only.
 We must also address the blight of the heart.
 It’s going to take true reconciliation with at least three distinct movements:

-- First, we must cultivate a community seeking reconciliation, willing listening deeply to understand how certain things of the past impacted other families and shaped their lives and struggles today.
+First, we must cultivate a community seeking reconciliation, willing to listen deeply to understand how certain things of the past impacted other families and shaped their lives and struggles today.

-- Finally, we all need to sharing what we can to reduce the most extreme disparities and alleviate the suffering in our city.
+Finally, we all need to share what we can to reduce the most extreme disparities and alleviate the suffering in our city.

 One walk around our block and you know that the disparities in our community are real.
 Kansas City is one of the top five most economically and racially segregated cities in America according to a recent study.
 In Kansas City, 23% of African Americans live below the poverty line compared to only 6% of whites.
 This fact isn’t happenstance or simply caused by race, place and culture.
 History and policy played a role in shaping this landscape that has yielded such an uneven harvest.